-This a deep dive into the best mineral paints: chalk paint, lime paint and clay paint, to see which ones had the least amount of toxic additives and if any of them are really pure.
+This a deep dive into the best mineral paints: chalk paint, milk paint, and clay paint, to see which ones had the least amount of toxic additives and if any of them are really pure.

 I test and compare all the brands available in North America.
-These are the least toxic paints that can go on interior walls, and the most natural paints.
+These are the least toxic and most natural paints that can go on interior walls.

 What I found here was a lot of marketing greenwashing, as well as some interesting new paints that I had not tried before.
 I had to do a lot of wading through the nitty-gritty ingredients here to get to these recommendations!

 I only found four mineral-based paints in North America that fit my criteria.
 Though as I investigated this, it became more and more unclear what should be defined as a mineral-based paint.
-They all have polymers!
+Alnost all have polymers!

 I talk about some others that didn’t make the cut at the end.